 If you’re looking for My Patreon site, where you can ‘Follow’ me in order to get updates on newly published titles or become my Patron in order to support my on-going writing (every little bit helps and I appreciate it all!), you can find it HERE.

-If you wish to contact me directly, you can do so by e-mailing me at zoe(at)zoebrown.net
+If you would like to contact me by e-mail, you can reach me at Zoe((AT))ZoeBrown((DOT))Net.

 ‘Zoe Brown’ & What She Loves to Write: